-- Old-Fashioned Oats: Make sure to buy gluten-free certified old-fashioned oats if you want to make a gluten free granola.
+- Old-Fashioned Oats: Make sure to buy certified gluten free old-fashioned rolled oats if you want to make this a gluten free granola recipe.
 Oats are a great source of soluble fiber which helps lower LDL (bad) cholesterol.

 - Almonds: Almonds are one of my favorite healthy snacks because they provide so many nutrients like vitamin E, calcium, phosphorus, riboflavin, and heart healthy fats.